Skip to main content

 It is important to review this document with the Epic DBA and Epic support as well as finalize the number of LUNs and LUN sizes as they might need to be adjusted.
 These storage recommendations are important for HBA queue depth, storage performance, ease of operations and ease of expansion.

 For the server OS queue depth consideration, use a minimum of eight LUNs (one LUN per volume) for a database.
-Increase the number of LUNs by multiples of eight.
-For larger environments, more LUNs might be required; use the same number of volumes (eight total, four per node) and add LUNs in multiples of eight.
-Epic recommends keeping the LUNs < 8TB and the number of LUNs < 32.
+Increase the number of LUNs by the number of nodes in the ONTAP cluster.
+For example, add 4 LUNs when using a 4 node (2 HA pair) cluster.
+For larger environments, more LUNs might be required; use the same number of volumes (eight total, distributed across storage node) and add LUNs in multiples of two across the cluster nodes and volumes.
 This approach enables you to easily scale your Epic environment.

 To maximize performance for a workload, such as Epic ODB or Clarity, each layout works best also for NetApp storage.
 By using eight volumes, write IO is spread evenly across controllers, maximizing CPU utilization.
 For replication and backup, it's best to limit the number of volumes to eight to simplify operations.